developer-ramesh/no-need-for-password/readme.txt

 == Frequently Asked Questions ==

+I am a Web Developer and I do website development.
+I worked as a Tech Lead and I have trained a team of 20+ web developers.

+You can enquire for web design cost or any web design services.

+Email - ramesh@capsquery.com

+You can contact me on my website for custom support: https://capsquery.com

+<a href="https://capsquery.com/" target="__blank"> Visit Our Website </a>

 = Does this replace the default WordPress login? =
 No. The default `/wp-login.php` still works unless you disable it separately.